AniDevTwitter/animeopenings/CONTRIBUTING.md

-**I've tried to keep this kinda short, but also explaining the reason for all the decisions in a consice manner**
+**I've tried to keep this kinda short, but also explaining the reason for all the decisions in a concise manner**

 # Intro